IceFox99/IceFox99/README.md

 <h1 align="center">Hi 👋, I'm IceFox99</h1>
 <h4 align="center"><a href="./cv/resume.pdf">Resume</a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://orcid.org/0009-0000-3356-9429">Publications</a></h4>

-- 🏡 I'm living in Japan and pursuing my master degree at [Chiba Lab](https://www.csg.ci.i.u-tokyo.ac.jp/) in The University of Tokyo.
+- 🎓 I obtained my master's degree at [Chiba Lab](https://www.csg.ci.i.u-tokyo.ac.jp/) in *The University of Tokyo* and now reside in Tokyo
-- 🌱 I’m currently focusing on program verification && intelligent debugging techniques.
+- 🔭 I’m currently focusing on backend technologies, program verification and intelligent debugging techniques
-- 📖 This is [My Book List](https://trello.com/b/vO0eergA/game-programmer), you can use it as a template if you're interested in it.
+- 📖 This is [My Book List](https://trello.com/b/vO0eergA/game-programmer), you can use it as a template if you're interested in it
-- 🎮 This is [My Game List](https://trello.com/b/TFRzLx30), feel free to recommend wonderful games to me.
+- 🎮 This is [My Game List](https://trello.com/b/TFRzLx30), feel free to recommend wonderful games to me
-- 🎸 I'm a fingerstyle guitar amateur, you can follow me on [Bilibili: IceFox99](https://space.bilibili.com/15718497).
+- 🎸 I'm a fingerstyle guitar amateur, you can follow me on [Bilibili@IceFox99](https://space.bilibili.com/15718497)
-- 🤩 I really enjoy watching anime, like *Rick and Morty*, *鋼の錬金術師*, *Cowboy Bebop*, *Clannad*, etc. Feel free to recommend your favorite to me!
+- 🤩 I really enjoy watching anime, including *Rick and Morty*, *Fullmetal Alchemist*, *Cowboy Bebop*, *Clannad*, etc. Feel free to recommend your favorite to me!

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">